Descanonge/filefinder/docs/source/find_files.rst

 :doc:`Information can be retrieved<retrieve_values>` from the matches in the filename, but one might discard a matcher so that it is not used.
-For example for a file of weekly averages with a filename indicated the start and end dates of the average, we might want to only recover the starting date::
+For example for a file of weekly averages with a filename indicating the start and end dates of the average, we might want to only recover the starting date::

   sst_%(x)-%(x:discard)